Insidious: The Red Door — Review

 Cast: Ty Simpkins, Patrick Wilson, Rose Byrne, Sinclair Daniel, Hiam Abbass, Andrew Astor, Lin Shaye

-Directors: Patrick Wilson
+Director: Patrick Wilson

-Writers: Scott Teems (screenplay by), Leigh Whannell (story by)
+Writers: Scott Teems (screenplay), Leigh Whannell (story)

 Cinematography: Autumn Eakin

-Josh’s (Patrick Wilson) mother has passed away, leaving an already broken Josh even more so.
+Josh (Patrick Wilson)’s mother has passed away, leaving an already broken Josh even more so.
 Divorced and with a son, Dalton, that doesn’t speak with him anymore, he’s at his wit’s end.
 The last few years have been hard on him as his mental health has deteriorated.
 Trying to find a medical reason for his issues, Josh has to come to terms with the fact that he will have to speak with a counsellor.

-Dalton’s art teacher at school asks him to dig deep into his subconscious and draw what he sees.
+Dalton’s art teacher asks him to dig deep into his subconscious and draw what he sees.
 Having no idea what he’s drawing, a door appears.
 His vigorous drawing causes his hand to bleed, which covers the door, painting it red.
 Meanwhile, as Josh attempts to do some memory work, he is attacked by a ghost.
 At a similar time, Dalton finds himself confronting a ghost.
 The two quickly realise they have been astral projecting.
-The situation didn’t make sense to either of them as neither can remember that fateful year Dalton was stuck in The Further, and Josh was possessed.
+The situation doesn’t make sense to either of them as neither can remember that fateful year Dalton was stuck in The Further and Josh was possessed.

 Managing to take on their own battles, time repeats itself when Josh has to find Dalton in The Further and get him back to safety before their bodies in the real world become possessed by parasites of the dead.